 It is for people who want to learn and grow more in their careers.
 It requires a team of product managers, user researchers, information architects, content strategists, and interaction designers.
 All these hard-working professionals work together towards building an extraordinary user experience.
 You can get user experience knowledge by doing a UI/UX design course.

 A website or a mobile app should be easy to use but it should also look good in order to attract customers.
 This is where UI designing steps in.

 User Interface (or UI) design is involved with the visual components of a website and mobile application.
 It includes the layout of written content, pictures, buttons, symbols, and various other visual experiences a consumer will observe and communicate with.

-The essential role of UI design is gaining the user’s attention and eventually persuading him/her to interact with a website or mobile app openly and easily.
+The essential role of UI design is to gain the user’s attention and eventually persuade him/her to interact with a website or mobile app openly and easily.
 Therefore, UI designers always utilize customer-centric designs to achieve greater traffic or sales.
 For this reason, it is important that the website or the mobile application must give an awesome look and feel to the customers in order to attract them.

 Apart from UI/UX Design, you can also choose from different design and marketing courses to enhance your professional skills.

 UI vs. UX Design | Difference between UI and UX